Fast Estimation of the Composite Link Model for Multidimensional Grouped Counts: Applications

 The theoretical full model matrix, $\bm{B}=\bm{B}_{3} \otimes \bm{B}_{2} \otimes \bm{B}_{1}$, required for estimating a PCLM in three dimensions, would have dimensions of $(m_{1}m_{2}m_{3} \times c_{1}c_{2}c_{3})=(109,200 \times 840)$.
 Similarly, the composition matrix $\bm{C}$, essential for the original estimation algorithm, would have dimensions of $(n_{1}n_{2}n_{3} \times m_{1}m_{2}m_{3})=(19,760 \times 109,200)$.
 Both matrices are computationally prohibitive to construct or handle on standard personal computers due to their enormous size.

 With our approach, these matrices do not need to be explicitly constructed.
 This eliminates the associated storage and computational challenges, allowing the model to be fitted efficiently and without memory constraints.
-Notably, the entire R workspace, which includes all the data and resulting outcomes, occupies only 147 MB.
+Notably, the combined size of all relevant \texttt{R} objects, including the data and resulting outcomes, amounts to only 319 MB.

-Despite the model's complexity, as indicated by the large number of penalized parameters ($\bm{\alpha}$, equal to $c_{1}c_{2}c_{3}=840$), the adoption of the GLAM arithmetic enables efficient estimation within a reasonable computational time: approximately 29 seconds under the model settings and the previously described hardware configuration.
+Despite the model's complexity, as indicated by the large number of penalized parameters ($\bm{\alpha}$, equal to $c_{1}c_{2}c_{3}=840$), the adoption of the GLAM arithmetic enables efficient estimation within a reasonable computational time: approximately 25 seconds under the model settings and the previously described hardware configuration.
 Notably, in this three-dimensional case, a substantial portion of this time (45\%) is dedicated to computing the model uncertainty, a step where the full GLAM algorithm cannot be utilized (see Section \ref{sec:uncertainty}).
 This percentage is notably higher than in the two-dimensional case, reflecting the increased computational demands of the higher-dimensional model.

 This computational efficiency not only highlights the robustness of our approach but also underscores its critical role when dealing with grouped data.
 In cases where observations are provided across multiple dimensions, such as age, year, and week, and are potentially aggregated over one or more dimensions, the original algorithm cannot handle the resulting high-dimensional structure.
 Our advancements are therefore essential for enabling the estimation of complex PCLMs in such scenarios, offering a practical and scalable solution for analyzing grouped datasets.